-At the end of the summer and the start of a new season, September is often a time when we ask these questions.
-I often find clients have a sense of anticipation at this time of year.
+The end of a holiday or a career break are often the times when we ask this question.
+I often find clients have a sense of anticipation at these times.
 Our pencils are sharpened and we have new exercise books.
 What will this season bring us?

 Hard to find a rhythm

-It’s also a time of year that can feel vaguely unsatisfactory.
+It’s also a time that can feel vaguely unsatisfactory.
 As you open the emails, revisit projects and – in the case of one of my clients – return to find algae growing in an abandoned glass of water, it can be hard to find a rhythm.
-That feeling is heightened this year.
+That feeling is heightened during the Covid pandemic.
 Perhaps you didn’t have the break that you planned.
-There is less certainty about what you’re ‘going back to’.
+There may be less certainty about what you’re ‘going back to’.

 I had been struggling with this combination of excitement and difficulty in finding my stride until I realised that both are actually part of the same thing.
 It is precisely because we find ourselves in a new phase that we haven’t found a rhythm to the working week yet.
 And it may all feel a bit unsettled for a while.

 As so often with change, the key is to accept the reality of this rather than fight against it.
 Having done that, we’re in a better place to find something that will work for us.
 Someone told me that when she was travelling, doing one thing at the same time every day meant that she felt settled wherever she was, whether that was a different room, town or country.
 This is very similar to the scrum agile delivery approach we use with clients and in running our business.
 The regular sprint ‘ceremonies’ to plan, review and reflect on our work act as ‘rituals’ of transition.
 Welcome and fixed points at times of opportunity and uncertainty.

 If you’re wanting to start again with renewed purpose or are looking for a way to help you navigate the next season, why not get in touch; we’d love to share more about how you can use an agile approach to running your business.